-The biggest challenge facing new parents is to cope with broken sleep, night after night.
-Newborn babies need feeding and changing at regular intervals, 24 hours a day, but it is worth remembering that the sleepless nights don’t last.
-Your baby will eventually settle into a routine of sleeping through the night, if he or she is used to a familiar routine.
+Newborn babies need feeding and changing at regular intervals, 24 hours a day, and the biggest challenge facing new parents is to cope with broken sleep, night after night.
+It is worth remembering that the sleepless nights don’t last.
+Your baby will eventually settle into a pattern of sleeping through the night if they are used to a familiar routine.

 - Try to get your baby to nap at the same times each day.

-- Night-time sleeping patterns are learned, so decide on a routine for your baby and try to stick to it.
+- Decide on a routine for your baby and try to stick to it – night-time sleeping patterns are learned.

-- Relax your baby before bed with massage, bathing or soft music.
+- Relax your baby before bed with massage, bathing, dim light or soft music.

-- Set out clean nappies, wipes and a change of clothes before you go to bed, so you won’t have to search around baby’s room in the night.
+- Set out clean nappies, wipes and a change of baby clothes before you go to bed, so you won’t have to search around for them in the night.

-Some suggestions on settling your older baby include:
+Some suggestions for settling your older baby include:

 - Continue to stick to a regular night-time routine.